Psykotikism/Mutant_Tanks/README.md

  * @error			Invalid entity index.
  **/
 native void MT_DetonateTankRock(int rock);

 /**
+ * Returns if a certain survivor has a passive type active.
+ *
+ * @param survivor		Client index of the survivor.
+ * @param type			1 = Health, 2 = Damage boost, 4 = Speed boost, 8 = Ammo, 16 = Item, 32 = God mode, 64 = Health and ammo refill,
+ * 					128 = Respawn, 255 = All eight passives, 256-2147483647 = Reserved for third-party plugins
+ *
+ * @return			True if the survivor has the passive type active, false otherwise.
+ * @error			Invalid client index, client is not in-game, or type is 0 or less.
+ **/
+native bool MT_DoesSurvivorHavePassiveType(int survivor, int type);

+/**
  * Returns if a certain survivor has a reward type active.